 Residential Benzo Addiction Treatment

-- a stable, drug-free environment
+- A stable, drug-free environment.

-- 24-hour medical supervision that includes supervised medication management
+- 24-hour medical supervision that includes supervised medication management.

-- and behavioral therapy that helps with the overall recovery process.
+- And behavioral therapy that helps with the overall recovery process.

 Outpatient Benzo Addiction Treatment

-On the other hand, depending on how severe the benzo addiction is, outpatient treatment may be appropriate following inpatient benzo detox.
+On the other hand, depending on how severe the benzo addiction is, outpatient treatment may be appropriate following benzo detox.
 Counseling and access to various therapies should be part of any outpatient treatment program for benzodiazepine addiction.

 Why Is Quitting Benzos on Your Own so Difficult?